Coiot/cbr-main/src/albums/s2/episode20part3.md

 - scene_number: 39
   scene_title: "OM NOM NOM NOM"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene39.jpg
   narration: "<p>Moments away from their final city Akranes falling, Kristjan Eldjarn boards an escape vessel with one of his three remaining musicians (the other two are to be decoys to help his escape), and requests the musician to play him one last song.
-When asked what kind of song, he simply replied "dealer's choice".</p><p></p><p>Home is behind</p><p>The world ahead</p><p>And there are many paths to tread</p><p>Through shadow</p><p>To the edge of night</p><p>Until the stars are all alight</p><p></p><p>Mist and shadow</p><p>Cloud and shade</p><p>All shall fade</p><p>All shall...</p>"
+When asked what kind of song, he simply replied “dealer's choice.”</p><p></p><p>Home is behind</p><p>The world ahead</p><p>And there are many paths to tread</p><p>Through shadow</p><p>To the edge of night</p><p>Until the stars are all alight</p><p></p><p>Mist and shadow</p><p>Cloud and shade</p><p>All shall fade</p><p>All shall...</p>"
 - scene_number: 40
   scene_title: "Intertwined Fates"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene40.jpg
   narration: "<p>...
 Fade...</p><p></p><p>With the sixth and final Icelandic city in his hands, Wilhelm ordered for another eulogy to be made in the hopes that his mother doesn't yell at him like last time.</p><p></p><p>A civ with low expectations heading into Season 2, much like their mk2 counterpart, Iceland showed a lot of potential early on, taking advantage of the poor performances of the Welsh and Neutrals to establish settlements in Scotland and Canada.
 If he had played his cards right, Kristjan could have expanded further into North America or claimed the entirety of the British Isles.
 The opportunity to replicate his predecessor's success and become a major player was wasted with the unsuccessful conquests of New Netherlands and the Neutral Nation.
 They eventually got kicked out of North America by Mississippi and the Vandals and the British Isles by Germany.
 From there, the withering Icelandic empire stagnated to the point where they were unable to progress any further scientifically.
 While most of the remaining world had embraced the technology of the future, Iceland was still figuring out the Industrial Revolution until they were at last put out of their misery.</p><p></p><p>The boat carrying Eldjarn and the musician eventually passed a group of icy mountains to reach an unfamiliar submarine.
 As they were guided onto the sub, Eldjarn was informed by Pedro to follow him, where he was reintroduced to Karl.
-When Pedro was asked byKristjan why the Brazilian wanted him to see Karl, Pedro replied "the two of you remind me of two great leaders that I once knew".</p><p></p><p>F.</p><p></p><p>FUN FACT: With this album technically being a part of the same episode as the previous two albums, this marks the second time where Sweden and Iceland were both eliminated together!</p>"
+When Pedro was asked byKristjan why the Brazilian wanted him to see Karl, Pedro replied “the two of you remind me of two great leaders that I once knew.”</p><p></p><p>F.</p><p></p><p>FUN FACT: With this album technically being a part of the same episode as the previous two albums, this marks the second time where Sweden and Iceland were both eliminated together!</p>"
 - scene_number: 41
   scene_title: "Everyone Has The Biggest Brain"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene41.jpg